ont-app/igraph/README.md

                 ::ts/makeGraphFn make-test-graph])))
 ```

+Where:
+- the `::ts/makeGraphFn` property ranges over `fn [data] -> graph`
+- `data` is an appropriate argument to one of the add methods
+- `graph` is an instance of the IGraph impelementation to be tested

 Then we can apply a battery of standard tests, passing in the report
 and collecting test results.